 But be careful.
 Don’t throw them forcefully on the floor.
 Respect the weights.

-7. You’ll gain immunity to stupid advices of self-proclaimed gym experts.
+7. You’ll gain immunity from the stupid advice of self-proclaimed gym experts.

-You won’t even hear them.
-You have no idea how many people not only picked the wrong path in training but got injured following those advices.
+You won’t even hear it.
+You have no idea how many people not only picked the wrong path in training but got injured following bad advice.

 No fancy machines.
 Bodyweight, free weights and some stuff is really all that you need.